ThorvaldAagaard/Bridge-Robot-Utilities/README.md

 # Bridge-Robot-Utilities
-Some utilities for arranging matches between robots playing bridge.
+Some utilities for arranging and displaying the result of matches between robots playing bridge.

 # TMPbn2LinVG
 Used for translating PBN-files from [Bridge Moniteur](http://www.wbridge5.com/bm.htm) - a table manager - into lin-files, that can be viewed in [NetBridgeVu.exe] (https://www.bridgebase.com/intro/installation_guide_for_bbo.php).

+Each match will be split in 32 board sections.

 # TMGib
 Enables GIB to be called from a table monitor.
-Both Table Monitora are supported
+Both Table Monitors are supported

-# Installation
+## Installation
 You can clone this repository or download a release with executables

 You will have to copy the GIB-executable as it is not included in this repository.